Chapter 15.25

 15.25.040 Violations.

-(1) Any person who shall violate any of the provisions of the fire prevention code adopted by this chapter, or fail to comply therewith, or who shall violate or fail to comply with any order made thereunder, or who shall build in violation of any detailed statement of specifications or plans submitted and approved thereunder, or any certificate or permit issued thereunder, and from which no appeal has been taken, or who shall fail to comply with such an order as affirmed or modified by the city manager or by a court of competent jurisdiction, within the time fixed therein, shall severally, for each and every such violation and noncompliance, respectively, be guilty of a misdemeanor punishable by a fine of not more than $1,000.
+(1) Any person who shall violate any of the provisions of the fire prevention code adopted by this chapter, or fail to comply therewith, or who shall violate or fail to comply with any order made thereunder, or who shall build in violation of any detailed statement of specifications or plans submitted and approved thereunder, or any certificate or permit issued thereunder, and from which no appeal has been taken, or who shall fail to comply with such an order as affirmed or modified by the local board of fire prevention code appeals or by a court of competent jurisdiction, within the time fixed therein, shall severally, for each and every such violation and noncompliance, respectively, be guilty of a Class 1 misdemeanor.
 The imposition of one penalty for any violation shall not excuse the violation or permit it to continue; and all such persons shall be required to correct or remedy such violations or defects within a reasonable time; and when not otherwise specified, each 10 days that prohibited conditions are maintained shall constitute a separate offense.

 15.25.050 Liability insurance as prerequisite to issuance of blasting permit.